marcj/kryn.cms-standalone-very-old/README.md

  You have several environment variables to adjust the config in the test suite.

-    DOMAIN     The domain the installation (should) have.
-Should be available through your network.
-Default is `127.0.0.1` PORT       The port the installation (should) have.
-Default is `8000`.
+    HOST       The domain the installation (should) have.
+Default is `127.0.0.1:8000`.
     DB_NAME    The database name.
 Default is `test` DB_USER    The database username.
 Default is `root` DB_PW      The database password.
 Default is empty.
     DB_TYPE    The database type. `mysql`, `pgsql`, `sqlite`, `sqlsrv`.
 Default is `mysql`.
     DB_SERVER  The database server address.
-Default is `127.0.0.1` NOINSTALL  Defines whether the bootstrap removes the config.php or not. `1` or `0`.
+Default is `127.0.0.1` NOINSTALL  Defines whether the bootstrap removes the config file or not. `1` or `0`.
 Default is `0` TEMP       Defines a other temp folder.
 E.g. `app/cache` or `/tmp/`.
-Default is empty.
+Default is 'app/cache'.

 Examples:

     ./phpunit.phar
-    DOMAIN=localhost PORT=80 ./phpunit.phar
+    DOMAIN=dev.local ./phpunit.phar
-    DOMAIN=localhost PORT=80 DB_PW='@#$TKKAFS' ./phpunit.phar test/Tests/Object/ApiTest.php
+    DB_USER=kryn DB_PW='@#$TKKAFS' ./phpunit.phar test/Tests/Object/ApiTest.php
-    NOINSTALL=1 TEMP=app/cache php54 vendor/phpunit/phpunit/phpunit.php --stop-on-failure tests/Tests/Core/ConfigTest.php
+    NOINSTALL=1 TEMP=/tmp/ php54 vendor/phpunit/phpunit/phpunit.php --stop-on-failure tests/Tests/Core/ConfigTest.php

-The test suite installs automatically Kryn.cms with the configuration above if `./config.php` does not exist if NOINSTALL=0.
+The test suite installs automatically Kryn.cms with the configuration above if `./app/config/config.xml` does not exist and if NOINSTALL=0.
 Don't forget to run `composer install` first.